Reaction ODE System

 When the system is integrated in an operator-split approach, the energy equation accounts for only the nuclear energy release and not pdV work.

-As noted above, upon exit, we subtract off this initial offset, so state.e in the returned burn_t type from the actual_integrator call represents the energy release during the burn.
+If integrator.subtract_internal_energy is set, then, on exit, we subtract off this initial \(e_0\), so state.e in the returned burn_t type from the actual_integrator call represents the energy release during the burn.

 Note